 We believe that we are the first and only publicly-traded company focused primarily on ground leases.
 Ground leases generally represent the ownership of land underlying commercial real estate properties, which are leased on a long term basis (often 30 to 99 years) by the land owner (landlord) to a tenant that owns and operates the building on top of the land ("Ground Lease").
-The property is generally leased on a triple net basis with the tenant responsible for taxes, maintenance and insurance as well as all operating costs and capital expenditures.
-Ground Leases typically provide that at the end of the lease term or upon tenant default, the land, building and all improvements revert back to the landlord.
+The property is generally leased on a triple net basis with the tenant generally responsible for taxes, maintenance and insurance as well as all operating costs and capital expenditures.
+Ground Leases typically provide that at the end of the lease term or upon tenant default and the termination of the Ground Lease on account of such default, the land, building and all improvements revert back to the landlord.
 We seek to become the industry leader in Ground Leases by demonstrating their value-added characteristics to real estate investors and expanding their use throughout major metropolitan areas.

-We have a diverse portfolio that is comprised of 22 properties located in major metropolitan areas, 12 of which were acquired or originated by iStar over the past 20 years.
-All of the properties in our portfolio are subject to long-term leases consisting of 17 Ground Leases and one master lease (covering five properties) that provide for periodic contractual rent escalations or percentage rent participations in gross revenues generated at the relevant properties.
+We have a diverse portfolio of 26 properties located in major metropolitan areas, including our initial portfolio of 12 properties which were acquired prior to our initial public offering.
+All of the properties in our portfolio are subject to long-term leases consisting of 21 Ground Leases and one master lease (covering five properties) that provide for periodic contractual rent escalations or percentage rent participations in gross revenues generated at the relevant properties.